Language: EN

 g++ -fmodules-ts sum.cppm main.cpp -o program

-The -fmodules-ts option is used in some compilers like GCC to enable C++20 modules, although the options may vary depending on the compiler.
+The option -fmodules-ts is used in some compilers like GCC to enable C++20 modules, although options may vary by compiler.

 Benefits of Modules in C++

-To a large extent, C++ modules are designed to replace the use of header files in the language.
+Modules in C++ are largely intended to replace the use of header files in the language.

-Modules introduce a more modern, efficient, and safe way to organize and reuse code, addressing several problems associated with the traditional header system.
+Modules introduce a more modern, efficient, and safe way to organize and reuse code, solving several problems associated with the traditional header system.

 In case I haven’t convinced you yet, let’s look at some of their advantages 👇